-Each auto show is full of world unveils, product reveals and future cars and trucks known as concept cars.
-Some vehicles listed as concept cars are a way to get some feedback on certain design pattern.
+Each auto show is full of world unveils, product reveals, and future cars and trucks are known as concept cars.
+Some vehicles listed as concept cars are a way to get some feedback on certain design patterns.
 Concept cars are the future of the company, which is why we pay particular interest in certain aspects of each car, not the whole of the vehicle.
 One looks for different design cues, different power trains, safety, and infotainment.

 Acura Precision Concept Car